Rosneath House

-Rosneath House was a substantial mansion in Dunbartonshire of note both as the home of Princess Louise, Duchess of Argyll and as the military base where Operation Torch was planned.
+Rosneath House was a neoclassical stately home in Dunbartonshire, now in Argyll and Bute.
+It was constructed as a secondary seat of the Dukes of Argyll.
+The house was of note as both the home of Princess Louise, Duchess of Argyll and as the military base where Operation Torch was planned.
+After the Second World War, the house was left in decay and demolished in 1961.

-The site lies on a peninsula looking over the Gare Loch to Helensburgh.
+The site is on the Rosneath Peninsula, looking over the Gare Loch to Helensburgh.

 Rosneath Castle

 A castle had stood on the site since at least the 12th century.
 It was built on a rock outcrop overlooking Castle Bay.
 The building was attacked by William Wallace while under English control.

-In 1490 the castle was gifted by King James IV to Colin Campbell, 1st Earl of Argyll.
+In 1490 Rosneath Castle was gifted by King James IV to Colin Campbell, 1st Earl of Argyll.
 Through him it eventually passed to John Campbell, 2nd Duke of Argyll who died in 1743.
 His widow decided to vacate the building.
 When his brother, Archibald Campbell, 3rd Duke of Argyll, visited the property in 1744 he found it an empty shell and decided to rescue the structure.
 He commissioned William Adam to draw up plans, but due to the Jacobite Rebellion of 1745 plans were put on hold and not until 1757 was the castle ready for reoccupation.

 In the 1780s the castle was remodelled in the French fashion on its interior with designs by Robert Mylne.

 By 1800 it was in the hands of John Campbell, 5th Duke of Argyll.
 On 30 May 1802, while the Duke was absent visiting Ardincaple Castle, the castle was destroyed in a fire.